EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 $$ \frac{\mathrm{cos}^2kL}{k^2L^2} = \frac{\hbar ^2}{2mV_0L^2} \quad\quad\quad\quad (1) $$

 It is a nonlinear equation in _k_ which must be solved numerically or graphically.
 The latter is accomplished by drawing the left and right sides of Eq.
 (1) and seeing where the curves intersect.
-It is convenient to work with the dimensionless parameter _x_=_kL_ and the right hand site as a dimensionless constant.
+It is convenient to work with the dimensionless parameter _x_=_kL_ and treat the right hand site as a dimensionless constant.

 Cut and paste the box below into script file _plot.box_{: style="color: green"}.